kobaj/engelsystem/setup.md

 ## Create an EC2 instance (deprecated)

-[!WARNING]
-Deprecated, please use the [fargate infrastructure](https://github.com/anthroarts/fargate-infrastructure) package to deploy to ec2 and setup the instance.
+> :warning: Deprecated, please use the [fargate infrastructure](https://github.com/anthroarts/fargate-infrastructure) package to deploy to ec2 and setup the instance.

 Go to AWS, then EC2, then Instances.
 Launch an instance with the following settings: